-The amendment to the 1990 Wheaton Sector Plan covers 484 acres surrounding the Wheaton Metro station.
-The plan will focus on encouraging great urban design, efficient transportation, pedestrian links to the Wheaton Metro station, environmental sustainability and more.
+The Wheaton CBD and Vicinity Sector Plan covers approximatley 484 acres surrounding the Wheaton Metro station.
+The plan focuses on encouraging great urban design, efficient transportation, pedestrian links to the Wheaton Metro station, environmental sustainability and more.

-Home to the popular Wheaton Westfield Mall, the central business district draws residents from throughout the county and serves locals with a core of small stores, restaurants and other businesses.
+Home to the Wheaton Westfield Mall, Wheaton draws customers and workers from throughout the county and serves locals with a core of small stores, restaurants and other businesses.

-The study looks at Wheaton’s future and how to build on its strengths.
-Planners, with input from the community and property owners, will propose a development pattern that best meets the needs and goals of Wheaton as a highly livable, unique place in the county.
+The Plan looks at Wheaton’s future and how to build on its strengths.
+Planners, with input from the community and property owners, proposed a development pattern that best meets the needs and goals of Wheaton as a highly livable, unique place in the county.
 The plan's goals are as follows:

 The Wheaton Sector Plan outreach strategy engaged two advisory committees associated with the Mid-County Regional Services Center -- the Wheaton Redevelopment advisory Committee (WRAC), as the lead organizing committee and the Wheaton Urban District Advisory Committee (WUDAC).
 During the planning process, WRAC and WUDAC formed a Wheaton Sector Plan Joint Advisory Ad Hoc Work Group.
 The Wheaton Civic Coalition, other interested organizations and community members also participated in the work group as non-voting members.